scbedd/service-repo-generator/README.md

 2. Clone this repository and the generated doc repo. (henceforce known as `doc-repo`)
 3. Evaluate the target documentation repo.
 Populate the `repo_configuration.json` with targeting information relevant to this PR.
 4. Ensure a python version newer than 3 is present/activated.
 Invoke `pip install -r requirements.txt`
-5. Invoke the script to generate contents (locally viewable, gitignored) and copy over to the target `doc repo`.
+5. Invoke `python ./generation/generate.py` (locally viewable, gitignored) and copy over to the target `doc repo`.
+Or execute `generate.ps1`.

 **NOTE**: The `repo_configuration.json` MUST exist at the root of the repo for the automation to work correctly.

-There are example repo configurations present in the `example_repo_configurations` folder.
+Examples of configurations for all supported languages exist in the `example_repo_configurations` folder.
+Merely copy their contents on `repo_configuration.json` prior to invoking Step 5.

 # Example Valid Repo Configuraition
 ```